As published on My Swiss Story on April 10, 2020.

 Lack of sleep and heightened stress means your body is working overtime and can impede your immune system.
+Which is not good if you want to stay healthy during corona times.
 Your body is regulating hormones (hello appetite), eliminating toxins and repairing cells, while you sleep.
 Honor your body by committing to a good nighttime routine.
 This means no screens before bed, having some herbal tea or adding a drop of lavender oil to your pillow before bed.
 Make sure you are getting at least 7 – 8 hours of quality sleep each night.

 5. Stay Hydrated